textpattern/textpattern.github.io/tags/learning/index.md

 ### Short-tag structure

-First let’s review some Textpattern tag basics, which includes how plugin tags are used too.
+First let's review some Textpattern tag basics, which includes how plugin tags are used too.
 Textpattern tag names can be single words (i.e. `name`), or compound names with underscores (i.e. `compound_name`).
 Tags can also be either [self-closing or container tags](#anatomy-of-a-tag).

 Short-tag structure only concerns tags (including plugin tags) with compound names, whether self-closing or used as containers.

-**Here’s the general rule:**
+**Here's the general rule:**
 If short-tags are enabled and the tag has a compound name, you can:

 1. Remove the `txp:` prefix.